Prepulse inhibition: In rodents

 Diverse chemical compounds are tested on animals with such deficits.
 Compounds that are able to restore PPI could be further investigated for their potential antipsychotic role.

+PPI disruption may be useful animal bioassay to predict psychedelic effects with serotonin 5-HT2A receptor agonists.
+Other available tests in this area include the head-twitch response assay and drug discrimination.

 A review of the genetic underpinnings of prepulse inhibition can be found in a meta-analysis conducted by Quednow et al. (2017).
 Additionally an updated summary of both preclinical and clinical findings with PPI can be found in a recent comprehensive review.